His Last Walk

-His Last Walk is the debut studio album by American metalcore band Blessthefall.
-The album was released on April 10, 2007.
+His Last Walk is the debut studio album by the American metalcore band Blessthefall.
+The album was released on November 7, 2006.
 It is the only studio album by the band to feature original vocalist Craig Mabbitt, who would later be replaced by Beau Bokan.
 The album was released before Blessthefall started to play on the Taste of Chaos tour.
 The last song, "His Last Walk", features a hidden track called "Purple Dog", which is a joke song made by the band members in which all members sing the song and clap their hands.

 The album was re-released through Ferret Music, featuring an acoustic version of "Rise Up" and "I Wouldn't Quit If Everyone Quit" as bonus tracks, the latter of which was previously released as a stand-alone single.